-FCA will recall the Renegade and Cherokee due to a faulty wiring harness and software, which could cause the car to stall.
+FCA will recall the Jeep Renegade and Jeep Cherokee due to a faulty wiring harness and software, which could cause the car to stall.
 An FCA spokesman cited “an insufficient crimp in a wire harness” as the culprit.

 The manufacturer has issued the recall as a precautionary measure, and claims that it is unaware of any accidents or incidents that have been caused as a result of the fault.